What Happens in Vegas — Makes Us Want to Move There! 14 Things to Know About Living in Las Vegas

 Summerlin

-One of the largest communities in Las Vegas is called Summerlin, which spans more than 22,500 acres.
+One of the largest communities in Las Vegas, Summerlin is located right next to Red Rock Canyon.
 Some of its most notable residents have included Floyd Mayweather, Carlos Santana, and David Copperfield.

 Despite being farther from the Strip than other neighborhoods, this master-planned community still offers a variety of living perks.
 Its scenic location and mature, tree-lined streets make it an ideal place for many to live.